Section 6: Treatment

 Introduction to steroids

-Steroids are prescribed for children and young people with cancer as either part of their treatment or more rarely as a supportive measure.
+Steroids are prescribed for children and young people with cancer as either part of their treatment and supportive care.

 Amputee management